ugonnaagwu/practicechangeremote/Week 5/components states.md

 2. [Differences between Functional Components and Class Components in React - GeeksforGeeks](https://www.geeksforgeeks.org/differences-between-functional-components-and-class-components-in-react/) - this has a nice table comparing function and class components side by side.

-**Is the use of function components the new standard?**
+### Is the use of function components the new standard?

-For a while class components were more popular than function components (because functions couldn't maintain state).
+For a while class components were more popular than function components (because functions couldn't maintain state.
 Now they can both be used for state so they will both will be used in React for the foreseeable future.

 ## Props and Children

+Props are properties of components.
+They are passed to children and immutable.

 In the code below,